astro-web3/oauth2-token-exchange/README.md

 ## Architecture

-This service implements the Envoy ext_authz protocol to:
+This service implements HTTP-based authorization for Istio/Envoy ext_authz:

-1. Receive `CheckRequest` from Istio/Envoy
+1. Receive HTTP requests from Istio/Envoy at `/oauth2/token-exchange/*` path
 2. Extract PAT from `Authorization: Bearer <PAT>` header
 3. Check Redis cache for cached JWT and user claims
 4. If cache miss, exchange PAT with ZITADEL `/oauth/v2/token` endpoint
 5. Get userinfo from ZITADEL `/oidc/v1/userinfo` endpoint
 6. Cache the result in Redis with TTL (default 5 minutes)
-7. Return `CheckResponse` with user headers injected
+7. Return HTTP 200 OK with user headers injected (or 401/500 on error)

 ## Configuration